MAXCUT QAOA performance guarantees for p >1: Introduction

 \section{Introduction}

 In the rapidly developing field of quantum technology, near term quantum devices \cite{Preskill2018} are the focus of much interest.
 Such noisy intermediate scale quantum (NISQ) devices lack error correction and have imperfect gate implementations and environmental isolation, which restrict them to implementing only low depth algorithms.
 Even with these constraints, can such a device display quantum advantage?

-One algorithm suitable for NISQ is the quantum approximate optimization algorithm (QAOA), a hybrid quantum classical combinatorial optimization algorithm \cite{farhi2014}.
+One algorithm suitable for NISQ devices is the quantum approximate optimization algorithm (QAOA), a hybrid quantum classical combinatorial optimization algorithm \cite{farhi2014}.
 In QAOA, a classical computer optimizes $2p$ angles parameterizing an ansatz wavefunction by querying a near term quantum device.
 This wavefunction encodes an approximate solution to some combinatorial optimization problem.
 For $p\to\infty$, it is known that the ansatz wavefunction encodes the exact solution, which follows from the adiabatic theorem \cite{crooks2018}.
 For finite $p$, the picture is less clear.
 What $p$ is needed to outperform the best classical algorithm?
 Asking such questions leads to competition between quantum and classical algorithms \cite{hastings2019classical}.
-For example, a QAOA algorithm for E3LIN2 \cite{farhi201e3lin0} with quantum advantage was answered by an improved classical algorithm \cite{barak2015}, which prompted an improved QAOA version a month later without advantage \cite{farhi201e3lin}.
+For example, a QAOA algorithm for E3LIN2 \cite{farhi201e3lin0} with quantum advantage was answered by an improved classical algorithm \cite{barak2015}, which prompted an improved QAOA version without advantage \cite{farhi201e3lin}.

 One can find worst case performance guarantees for particular classes of problem instances in QAOA.
 Approximate solutions to a problem achieve some fraction $C$ of the exact solution, called the approximation ratio.
 A worst case performance guarantee bounds this approximation ratio from below.
-If the minimum approximation ratio $C_\text{min}$ obtained from the quantum algorithm is larger than the value for the best classical algorithm, then the quantum algorithm has quantum advantage, as it will produce better approximate answers.
-It is then important to ask what this worst case performance guarantee $C_\text{min}$ is for QAOA as a function of $p$.
+If the minimum approximation ratio $C_\text{min}$ obtained from the quantum algorithm is larger than the value for the best classical algorithm, then the quantum algorithm has quantum advantage, as it will produce better approximate answers for all instances.
+It is important to ask what this worst case performance guarantee $C_\text{min}$ is for QAOA as a function of $p$.